Creatiwity/witycms-doc/settings.md

 ### SEO

 This section allows you to edit the elements that will affect the visibility of your website or a web page in search engines (when the website appears in different Google searches).
-You can leave blank the fields below, but it is strongly advised to complete them correctly if you want to appear clearly on results.
+You can leave the fields below blank.
+But if you want to be found efficiently on search engines, it is strongly recommended to complete the fields correctly.

 * **Title**: Website title who define your activity
 * **Description (about 125 symbols)**: a short description of your activity (don't exceed 125 chars).